 For the first time, Topps made its Traded set available in packs in a very limited test issue in 1985.
 Packs contained 8 cards and a stick of gum. and seemed to have been wrapped in the plain version regular wrappers with a sticker proclaiming them part of the Traded series.

 In 1985 Topps again produced a so-called "Tiffany" edition of both their basic and Traded sets.
 Cards in each were printed on heavier, glossy white card stock.
 Production occurred at Topps' facility in Ireland.
-Each set was limited to 10,000 units and each was packed 6 per case.
+Each set was limited to perhaps 5,000 units (full 792 card sets were stamped on the bottom panel with a serial number) and each was packed 6 per case.
 Sets were only available via dealers.

 In an oversight reminiscent of 1969's Aurelio Rodriguez/bat boy incident, card 497 of Gary Pettis doesn't actually show Gary Pettis.
 It really shows his little brother Lynn who would occasionally suit up before games, shag flies, etc. recipient.